hofstadter-io/hof/docs/notes/testing/testing.md

 ```

 Each flag can be specified multiple times.
-The flag values suppport regex, so "st" will match 'st' and 'test', so use '^st$' for just st
+The flag values support regex, so "st" will match 'st' and 'test', so use '^st$' for just st

 - Multiple `-s` suite flags "or" together
 - Multiple `-t` tester flags "and" together